ojackson5150/GRS_voids/README.md

 PART 3: COMPARING VOIDINESS OF POPULATIONS - RESULTS FROM FURNISS ET.
 AL. 2025

 1. Running redshift_matched.py and Void_KS_z-matched.py to reproduce results from Furniss et. al. (2025).
 Requires the 4lac and SDSS qso files with the calculated voidiness.
 Redshift_matched.py creates and saves a fits file into exported_dataFrames with the redshift matched samples of SDSS Qso sources, which is a required input into Void_KS_z-matched.py.

+Both scripts are run twice - once for the redshift range 0.1 <= z < 0.4 and again for 0.4 <= z < 0.7.
+The code must be changed manually.

 2. NOTE: there is a bug with the anchor bin in redshift_matched.py .
 If you get output "creating redshift_matched population..." and it sits there without showing a graph for more than 15 seconds, you need to try a different anchor bin because it gets stuck in a while-loop.